Direct connection of beef to eaters, people to land is the heart of our work.

 Here’s What You Do:

-As a buyer, you support land stewardship, plain and simple.
-You choose what your dollars support.
+As a buyer, you support your good health, our land stewardship, and local jobs.

 - Call the butcher shop at the number we give you to go over cut and wrap instructions

 - Pick up your beef at the butcher shop in Santa Rosa or Petaluma when they call you to say it’s ready.
 They have limited freezer space, and want you to pick up within a week or so

 - Pay the butcher fee at pickup

 - Prepare your friends and family to circle up and share cuts that day, or store the Yum in your chest freezer

 - We will send you an invoice by email detailing hanging weight cost and processor fee